 How do we fit Digital PR into your marketing strategy?

-For maximum effect, digital PR should follow closely with your overall digital marketing strategies but importantly, Digital PR can strengthen weaker landing pages and increase the site traffic of slower moving products and services.
+For maximum effect, digital PR should closely follow your overall digital marketing strategies and when done correctly can strengthen weaker landing pages and increase the site traffic of slower-moving products and services.
 When used with solid SEO and social media marketing strategies, Digital PR can take advantage of key search term trends and maximise coverage on what people are already searching for on the Internet.
-This holistic approach to digital marketing garners the maximum ROI as it essentially ‘covers all the bases’ and ensures the overall plan works effectively, even when one particular channel or message underperforms.
+This holistic approach to digital marketing garners the maximum ROI as it essentially ‘covers all the bases’ and ensures the overall plan works effectively, even when one particular channel or message is technically underperforming.

 One of the great aspects of all digital marketing activities is that the results are measureable.
 With Digital PR we’re looking for metrics like share of voice, backlinks from press portals and mentions across social media platforms.
 We work with a huge range of different clients and all of them have different needs and ultimately different success metrics.
 A large multi-national client might be looking for hundreds of mentions across global news agency websites, whereas a start up might be relying on just one or two mentions on a site like Wired and very active social media channels to ensure success and ultimately growth.

-We are experienced in using Cision/Trendkite for share of voice measurement and we use our own social listening tools for track engagement and mentions across socials channels.
+We are experienced in using Cision/Trendkite for share of voice measurement and we use our own social listening tools to track engagement and mentions across socials channels.